undergroundwires/CEH-in-bullet-points/chapters/06-system-hacking/executing-applications.md

 - **Kernel keylogger**
   - Designed to exist on a kernel level and act as a keyboard device driver
   - Allows it to record everything that is typed on the keyboard
+- **Rootkit keylogger**
-- **Rootkit keylogger**: forged Windows device driver which records keystrokes
+  - Forged Windows device driver which records keystrokes
 - **Device driver keylogger**
   - Designed to replace the driver that has the keylogging functionality
   - Logs the keystrokes, and send the file to a remote location
+- **Hypervisor-based keylogger**
-- **Hypervisor-based keylogger**: designed to work within a malware hypervisor that is operating on the OS
+  - Designed to work within a malware hypervisor that is operating on the OS
-- **Form grabbing based keylogger**: designed to record web browsing when the Submit event is triggered.
+- **Form grabbing based keylogger**
+  - Designed to record web browsing when the Submit event is triggered

 ## Spyware